 - ready to use image for Raspberry Pi 3, that runs listener for udp packets and sends data to LEDs via GPIO

 Insight club and restaurant located in skyscraper on 354 meters height, where ledMapper controls 1300 meters of digital LED strips:

 Developed based on many years of experience of mapping and control digital LEDs

-Detailed interface description can be found at ledMapper Wiki.
+Detailed interface description and starters guide can be found at ledMappers Wiki.

 Raspberry Pi (RPI) was chosen as the most accessible, cheap and multifunctional hardware around the world.
 It wasn’t design to control LEDs ICs having 3.3V output signal when 5V recomended, but for 5V ICs it almost always work (without luck for 12V).

 To overcome this restriction and to protect RPI from wrong connection and short circuit, RPI shield was developed with following params:

 - input voltage from 5 to 16V, to safely use with 12V LED ICs

 - multiplexer for making two DATA+CLOCK outputs from one source